 Now repeat the same analysis for the five new Latin American datasets (BR06, CO04, GT06, PE04 and UY04).
 In order to shorten the code, loop the subroutine created above over the 5 datasets.

 Use the information from your output to answer the following questions:

-- 1. Which country had the highest median wages from employment? - 2.
-Are the income variables analysed above expressed in net or gross terms (i.e. before or after deduction of income taxes and mandatory social contributions)?
+Are the income variables analysed above expressed in net or gross terms (i.e. before or af deduction of income taxes and mandatory social contributions)?